 The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 The rules on closing years apply to unincorporated businesses.
 These rules apply equally to businesses using the simplified cash basis.
-See the Simplified cash basis for small businesses guidance note.
+See the Eligibility for the simplified cash basis guidance note.